raheekhandigitalai/WDIOStarterProject-Modified/README.md

 ### Uploading Application

-To test your application, you have to upload it to continuos-testing cloud, For full instructions on how to upload applications to continuos-testing cloud visit: https://docs.experitest.com/display/COMT/Upload+Applications.
+To start testing your application you have to upload it to continuos-testing cloud, For full instructions on how to upload applications to continuos-testing cloud visit: https://docs.experitest.com/display/COMT/Upload+Applications.

-the project configured with EriBank application for Andriod and iOS, that you can found in the cloud.
+the project configured with EriBank application (demo application) for Andriod and iOS.

 ### Adding tests

 The project already contains two tests of EriBank Application, you can add new tests of your application: